rpenley/rpenley/README.md

 - and SQL across MSSQL, PostgreSQL, and MySQL/MariaDB database engines

 ## I have developed infrastructure and code that is *scalable*, *manageable*, and *performant* in AWS and have implemented
-- full CI/CD and test coverage
+- Full Test Coverage and CI/CD with Jenkins and AWS CodeDeploy
-- Centralized Authentication across hundreds of servers
+- Centralized Authentication and access controls across a multitude of servers and clients
-- Security Auditing for NIST, PCI-DSS, and SOC 1/2
+- Security Auditing for NIST, PCI-DSS, and SOC 1/2 in both single and multi-tenant configurations
+- Orchestration with Ansible and Puppet
+- Monitoring with Check_mk, Nagios, and NewRelic
+- Infrastructure as code with Terraform and CloudFormation
-- Containerized stacks with Amazon ECS and Docker
+- Containerized stacks with Amazon ECS and Docker Compose
-- High Availability Virtual Machines stacks in AWS EC2 with Auto Scailing Groups
+- High Availability Virtual Machines LAMP stacks in AWS EC2 with Auto Scaling Groups and RDS
-- I also speak fluent Linux, Gitlab, git, vim and Jira.
+- I also speak fluent Linux, Gitlab, git, vim and the Atlissian Suite of tools

 # Hobbies and interests
+## I enjoy
+- 8 bit computers
+- vintage video game consoles
+- RISC Assembly
+- Microprocessors
+- Music recording and audio engineering
-## I enjoy 8 bit computers, RISC Assembly, microprocessors, and building small form factor computers and keyboards.
+- Building small form factor computers
+- Building custom keyboards